liferay-design/liferay.design/src/markdown/lexicon/foundations/layout/layout-sidebar.md

 ---
-title: "Sidebar + Box"
+title: 'Sidebar + Box'
-description: "A specific layout used when a left sidebar requires a vertical navigation."
+description: 'A specific layout used when a left sidebar requires a vertical navigation.'
-layout: "guide"
+layout: 'guide'
 order: 114
+draft: false
 ---

 The space is organized in 3 columns for the sidebar and 9 or 8 columns for the content, depending on its type.
 This results in two different configurations: A 3+9 column layout and a 3+8 column layout.
 These configurations are covered in more detail below.

 ## 3+9 columns

 This is the default configuration for a table, a list, or any other content structure except a form.

 ![layout sidebar and box, 1440px width screen](/images/lexicon/layoutSidebar.jpg)